AI Agent Architecture: The Trust Boundary Model

 - Agent classifies topic and urgency.

-- Agent drafts response.
+- Agent drafts a response for human review.

-- Human approves or edits response.
+- Human approves or edits the final response.

 But it avoids giving the agent uncontrolled authority.